-Both Reiki Therapy and Acupuncture are forms of natural healing that can provide pain relief, stress reduction and a sense of healthiness and well being.
+Both Reiki Therapy and Acupuncture are forms of natural healing, also known as alternative medicine, that can provide pain relief, stress reduction and a sense of healthiness and well being.
 But which therapy works best?
 Here’s the comparison of the two:

 What Is Reiki?